The Green Knight (fairy tale): Synopsis

-A queen dying of cancer asked her husband to do whatever their daughter asked of him, and the king promised.
+A dying queen asked her husband to do whatever their daughter asked of him, and the king promised.
 The widow of a count and her daughter did everything to make themselves the princess's favorites (in some variants persuading the princess to have them stay at the castle), and then the widow told her that they could not stay unless the king married her.
-The princess implored the king to do it, and when his objections could not convince her, he married the woman.
+The princess implored the king to do it, and when his objections could not convince her, he remembered his promise to the late queen and married the woman.

 As soon as she was her stepmother, the woman began to maltreat the princess.
 The king, seeing this, sent the princess to a summer palace, or had one built for her.
 He went there one day to bid her farewell because he was going on a long journey, to a great tournament.
-She told him to greet her to the Green Knight.
+She told him to convey her greetings to the Green Knight.
 At the tournament, he met no Green Knight, but on the way home, he came through a forest where he found a swineherd, and on asking whose pigs they were, was told they were the Green Knight's.
-He went on and found the marvellous castle where the Green Knight, a handsome young man lived.
+He went on and found the marvellous castle where the Green Knight, a handsome young man, lived.
 He gave him his daughter's greetings.
 The Green Knight had never heard of her—in some variants, he says she must have been thinking of the green of the graveyard—but makes the king welcome and gives him a gift: either a green book or a casket with his portrait.